Landscape of Policy Optimization for Finite Horizon MDPs with General State and Action: Linear Quadratic Regulator

 Our analysis can deal with time-dependent parameters in (\ref{equation: LQR transition kernel}), i.e., $A_t$ and $B_t$.
 For simplicity, we assume that these parameters are time-independent.
 To ensure the problem is well-defined, we make the following assumptions: \begin{assumption} Assume that the following assumptions hold. \begin{henumerate} \item \textbf{(Cost Parameters)} Assume that $Q_t \in \R^{m \times m}$ and $R_t \in \R^{n \times n}$ are positive definite matrices for all $t=0,\dots,T-1$.
 Furthermore, define $\underline{\sigma}_Q$ and $\underline{\sigma}_R$ as the smallest eigenvalue of $\{Q_t\}_{t=0}^{T-1}$ and $\{R_t\}_{t=0}^{T-1}$ respectively:

-\item \textbf{(Randomness)} Assume that the second moments of $x_0$ and $\{w_t\}_{t=0}^{T-1}$ are finite.
-Furthermore, we assume that $\E[x_0x_0^\top]$ and $\E[w_tw_t^\top]$ are positive definite matrices for all $t=0,\dots,T-1$. \end{henumerate} \end{assumption} Similarly, define $\underline{\sigma}_X$ as the smallest eigenvalue of $\E[s_ts_t^\top]$:
+\item \textbf{(Randomness)} Assume that the second moments of $s_0$ and $\{w_t\}_{t=0}^{T-1}$ are finite.
+Furthermore, we assume that $\E[s_0s_0^\top]$ and $\E[w_tw_t^\top]$ are positive definite matrices for all $t=0,\dots,T-1$. \end{henumerate} \end{assumption} Similarly, define $\underline{\sigma}_X$ as the smallest eigenvalue of $\E[s_ts_t^\top]$:

-Then, we have the following result that shows the well-definedness of the state covariance matrix. \begin{lemma}[\citet{hambly2021policy}, Lemma 3.2] Suppose that Assumption~\ref{assumption: LQR} holds, the second moment of $s_t$ is positive definite for any $t=0,\dots, T$ under any policy $\pi\in\Pi$.
+Then, we have the following result that shows the well-definedness of the state covariance matrix. \begin{lemma}[\citealp{hambly2021policy}, Lemma 3.2] Suppose that Assumption~\ref{assumption: LQR} holds, the second moment of $s_t$ is positive definite for any $t=0,\dots, T$ under any policy $\pi\in\Pi$.
 Therefore, we have $\underline{\sigma}_X > 0$. \end{lemma}

 This lemma is essential for the landscape characterization and the global convergence of policy gradient methods.
-In this setting, it's well-known that the linear policy $\pi_t(s_t|\theta_t) = \theta_t s_t$ is optimal for some unknown parameters $\theta_t \in \R^{n \times m}$ \citep{bertsekas1995dynamic}.
+In this setting, it is well-known that the linear policy $\pi_t(s_t|\theta_t) = \theta_t s_t$ is optimal for some unknown parameters $\theta_t \in \R^{n \times m}$ \citep{bertsekas1995dynamic}.
 The policy gradient objective function using linear policies is

 with $s_{t+1} = (A + B\theta_t) s_t + w_t$.
 When the linear system is unstable, complexity in \citet{hambly2021policy} has an exponential dependence on $T$.
-To stabilize the system, one needs to restrict to the set $\{\theta: \lambda_{\text{max}}(A + B \theta_t) \le 1, \ \forall t=0, \dots, T-1\}$.
+To stabilize the system, one needs to restrict to the set $\{\theta: r_\sigma(A + B \theta_t) \le 1, \ \forall t=0, \dots, T-1\}$.
 However, this set is unbounded and non-convex, making the analysis difficult.

-In the following, we only consider the landscape of $l(\theta)$ within a convex and compact set $\Theta$ such that $\lambda_{\text{max}}(A+B\theta_t) \le \|A+B\theta_t\|_2 \le 1$ for all $\theta_t \in \Theta_t$ and $0\le t \le T-1$.
+In the following, we only consider the landscape of $l(\theta)$ within a convex and compact set $\Theta$ such that $r_\sigma(A+B\theta_t) \le \|A+B\theta_t\|_2 \le 1$ for all $\theta_t \in \Theta_t$ and $0\le t \le T-1$.
 Furthermore, we denote $\bar{\sigma}_\Theta$ as the largest spectral norm of $\theta_t\in\Theta_t$ for all $0\le t \le T-1$, i.e.,

-For the positive definite matrices $Q_t, R_t, \E[x_0x_0^\top], \E[w_t w_t^\top]$, we define $\bar{\sigma}_Q, \bar{\sigma}_R, \bar{\sigma}_X, \bar{\sigma}_W$ as the upper bound on their eigenvalues for all $t=0,\dots,T-1$, respectively.
-In addition, we assume $\lambda_{\text{max}}(Q_T) \le \bar{\sigma}_Q$ as well.
+For the positive definite matrices $Q_t, R_t, \E[s_0s_0^\top], \E[w_t w_t^\top]$, we define $\bar{\sigma}_Q, \bar{\sigma}_R, \bar{\sigma}_X, \bar{\sigma}_W$ as the upper bound on their eigenvalues for all $t=0,\dots,T-1$, respectively.
+In addition, we assume $r_\sigma(Q_T) \le \bar{\sigma}_Q$ as well.